danwise32/enterprise-soc-sentinel-lab/reports/readme.md

 # 📄 SOC Incident Reports

-This folder contains 5 structured SOC incident reports — one for each attack scenario simulated and investigated in this lab.
+This folder contains 5 structured SOC incident reports,one for each attack scenario simulated and investigated in this lab.
 Each report follows a professional SOC format covering the full investigation lifecycle from alert trigger through to remediation verification.